tdaylan/pcat/docs/index.rst

 .. function:: pcat.main.init(...)

-    Given an observed dataset, sample from the hypothesis space.
+    Given an observed dataset, sample from the metamodel.

     **Sampler settings**